01 / 01

 Household & industrial electricity price components (energy / network / taxes).

-Daily (annual data) · Open API
+Each refresh (annual data) · Open API

 EEX EUA